Deposits and Withdrawals

 What This Means for You

 During the bonding curve phase, your trading balance lives in the vault and is reflected in your off-chain account state.
-After graduation, token claims and on-chain balances follow the token's post-graduation mechanics.
-See After Graduation ->
+After graduation, your tokens are airdropped automatically to your wallet and post-graduation USDC dividends become claimable.
+See Graduation to Chain →